ni/nimble/packages/nimble-components/src/table/specs/table-keyboard-navigation-hld.md

 As noted above, `Tab` / `Shift-Tab` key moves focus between the focusable elements in a row or the header (not the cells).
 When focus has reached the end (or beginning) of the row/header, a continued `Tab` (or `Shift-Tab`) will move focus outside of the table.

+**Losing and regaining focus**:

-Optionally, if a particular table row has been focused, then tab focus leaves the table and later returns, we may return focus to that row (rather than it restarting at the first row/ header).
+-   If a particular table row has been focused, then tab focus leaves the table and later returns, we will return focus to that row (based on row index), rather than it restarting at the first row/ header.
-**Open question**: Do we want to adopt this behavior?
+-   If the previously focused row index is not currently in view, we'll scroll so that it's in view.
+-   If there is no longer a row at the previous row index (e.g. data updates resulted in fewer rows), we'll return focus to the first row (not the header).

 #### Navigating rows/cells